¡Esta es Una Plaza! Inspiring Permaculture in the City

 It seemed too risky to go ahead and give a group of citizens control of a public plot of land.
 What if it was filled up with hippies and revolutionaries?!
 It would reflect badly on the council and damage their image.
 And as we all know, in politics image is everything.

-But the story goes that one of the government officials in charge of this kind of thing had had a political fall out and was being pushed out from his post.
-On his last day in office he signed off a lot of applications on a whim, as if hoping to have the last laugh on those who had ousted him. (“haha, now you will have some trouble to deal with!”).
+But the story goes that one of the government officials in charge had a political fall out and was being pushed out from his post.
+On his last day in office he signed off a lot of applications on a whim, as if hoping to have the last laugh on those who had ousted him. (“Haha, now you will have some trouble to deal with!”).

 12 years later at the time of writing, ¡Esta es una Plaza! is still going strong.
 It is well known around the city and well connected within the network of other self-governed spaces and urban gardens that have sprung up all over Madrid.
 People visit from all over the world and it has appeared in many different news publications.